How to reverse the forgotten art of customer service

 Every generation believes they have made a breakthrough on a concept that has been around for decades.
-One such concept is “customer service”.
-Out of curiosity I searched for topics on “customer service”, the list of resources was endless.
+One such concept is “the art of customer service”.
+Out of curiosity, I searched for topics on customer service, the list of resources was endless.
 The concepts were the same just put in a different perspective or style.
-The issue with “customer service” is not the lack of knowledge, but the lack of consistently applying what we have learned.
+The issue with customer service is not the lack of knowledge, but the lack of consistently applying what we have learned.

 Is it possible that two people have a totally different perception of an event they both shared?
 If you talk to a couple after their first date and ask them, “how was it?” it may not be that unusual for one to say, “It was great!”, and the other to say, “It was horrible!”
 However, if you ask the couple, “How was it for the other person?” they will usually expect them to feel the same way they felt about the first date, which in most cases is absolutely false.
 This scenario plays out between first time/returning customers and organizations daily.

 The customer has certain expectations when dealing with an organization, which is a resolution to the issue.
 The most frustrating obstacle is “waiting”!
 Am I the only one to attempt to contact an organization, and then be put through a maze of automated options; which either loops me back to square one or disconnects me?
 Eventually, I am connected to an actual human being, who is not guaranteed to speak and understand English.
 Sometimes technology can make things harder than they should be, especially when I call with a simple question.
 Immediately I feel like I’m put in a catch-all barrel and given a generic solution to my issue.